 Pros and Cons of Anti-Histamines in Treating Dry Eyes

 For decades, allergy sufferers have turned to antihistamine products to relieve the symptoms of their allergies.
 Either over-the-counter or by prescription, antihistamines work to suppress the activity of histamines released as a response to an allergen, such as pollen or dust.

 For many people with seasonal allergies and the dry eyes that can be a common symptom, antihistamines may actually aggravate the feeling of dry eyes.
 In fact, most antihistamine medications cause more dryness, which only serves to further irritate eyes.
 There are other unpleasant side effects, notably drowsiness, leading many allergy sufferers to avoid their use.

 Natural Solutions for Treating Dry Eyes Associated with Seasonal Allergies

 If antihistamine medications can lead to even dryer eyes, what can allergy sufferers do to alleviate the discomfort?
 Natural alternatives exist, and these can conquer the feeling of dry eyes without contributing to more irritation.
 An example is to use an oral dry eye treatment that also treats allergies.
 These oral formulas can provide long-lasting relief, eliminating the mess and difficulty associated with traditional eye drops.

-Millions of people struggle with seasonal allergies and symptoms like itchy, dry, and irritated eyes.
+Millions of people struggle with seasonal allergies and dry eyes.
 Natural alternatives to prescription medications represent a new way of conquering dry eyes, offering incredible relief without unpleasant side effects.